fidelepalouki/google_cloud_architect/2_Essential_Cloud_Infrastructure__Foundation.md

 #### Persistent disks

-- Standard, SSD, Local SSD
+- Standard, SSD (Solid-State Drive), Local SSD
 - Standard and SSD PDs scale in performance for each GB of space allocated
 - Rezize disks, migrate instances with no downtime
 - Local SSD have higher throughput and lower latency than SSD cause they are attached to the physical hardware